coolkidscoding/IntroductoryJava/Lessons/Lesson01/Lesson01.md

 Java is an objected oriented language.

 Java was developed by Sun Microsystems (which is now the subsidiary of Oracle) in the year 1995.
-James Gosling is known as the father of Java.
+James Gosling led a team of researchers at Sun and is known as the father of Java.

 ![James Gosling >](./images/gosling.jpeg)

-Before Java, its name was Oak.
+Before Java, its name was Oak, a symbol of stability, longevity and strength.
 Since Oak was already a registered company, so James Gosling and his team changed the name from Oak to Java.
+They wanted a new name that reflected the essence of the new technology: revolutionary, dynamic, lively, cool, unique, easy to spell and fun to say.

 ## Deconstructing HelloWorld.java